 Saturated fats are those coming mainly from animal sources, especially fatty meats, whole milk and its derivatives (fatty meats, bacon, sausages, sausages, butter, fatty cheeses, etc.).
 This type of food is no advised for arthritis diet.
 They should be avoided completely.

-Calories should be acquired instead from complex carbohydrates ( Vegetables, fruit and whole grains) whereas calories from fat should not exceed 30 % and only a 10 % should come from animal fat)
+Calories should be acquired instead from complex carbohydrate ( Vegetables, fruit and whole grains) whereas calories from fat should not exceed 30 % and only a 10 % should come from animal fat)

 Apart from animal meat, there is some vegetal food that also contains purines, such as beans, cauliflower, spinach, lentils, asparagus, peas and mushrooms.
 In this case, they should be taken moderately.